oogeso/oogeso/docs/index.md

 ## Input data

-There are two main modelling alternatives with Ooges:
+There are two main modelling alternatives with Oogeso:
 * Electricity only modelling (electricity supply, distribution and demand)
 * Integrated multi-energy modelling (multiple energy/matter carriers)